myekul/combined-leaderboard/README.md

 - When score is worse that penalty, penalize instead?
 - Credits page
 - Convert bosses array to a set?
-- WR mode
 - Linear color scale for dates
 - Categories for date charts
-- Score chart should be grades, not 0-100
+- Score chart should be grades, not 0-100?
 - Logic explanations
+- Cuphead one gun
+- 1.1 ILs (Goopy, Sally, Werner)

 ## Known bugs
 - Leaderboard shifting username box